 There’s a lot to love about England and to thank this country for.
 Here’s a list of the top things I love about England as a southern American.

 Endless footpaths and hiking.
 There is more than 140,000 miles worth of footpaths across England and its neighbor Wales.
-The Countryside and Rights of Way Act enacts the right to roam, so people are legally protected to travel on foot.
-This allows everyone access to loads of peaceful, picturesque trails winding through the countryside, even alongside farmers’ fields.
+The Countryside and Rights of Way Act enact the right to roam, so people are legally protected to travel on foot.
+This allows everyone accesses to loads of peaceful, picturesque trails winding through the countryside, even alongside farmers’ fields.
 England offers a variety of long-distance hikes like the Pennine Way, South Downs Way, and Cotswold Way.
 You can even walk along the full length of the Thames Rivers.
-There’s also countless leisurely walks perfect for a Sunday stroll all over the country.
+There are also countless leisurely walks perfect for a Sunday stroll all over the country.

 Afternoon tea.
 Afternoon tea is a luxurious English treat I’d love to indulge in way too often.
 The menu varies, but it typically includes sandwiches and scones, an assortment of sweets, such as cakes, muffins, and macaroons, and of course tea.
 I even had one that served a small smoothie sampling.
 Afternoon tea is a light meal perfect for catching up with friends and family.
 It’s typically served in tearooms and hotels and often eaten between 4 pm to 6 pm.